Cessna 210 Centurion

 Key Features for GA Buyers

 Useful load and cabin space.
-With a useful load of around 1,150–1,200 lbs in well-equipped examples, the 210 is one of the few piston singles capable of carrying four adults with full fuel and meaningful baggage.
+A standard useful load near 1,700 lb is exceptional for a piston single.
+With full fuel (90 gallons usable, about 540 lb), roughly 1,150 lb remains for people and bags, enough for four adults and meaningful baggage.
 The cabin is wide by single-engine standards, and the aft baggage area is genuinely usable.

 Cruise performance.
-Normally aspirated 210s cruise at 155–165 KTAS at altitude on 12–13 GPH — efficient for the mission.
-The aircraft is at home in the mid-teens on long cross-country legs.
+The normally aspirated 210N cruises at 155 to 170 KTAS on about 13 GPH, efficient for the mission and comfortable in the mid-teens on long legs.

-Retractable gear.
-The 210 is a high-performance aircraft under FAA definitions and requires a high-performance endorsement.
-The gear system is hydraulically actuated and has a reliable service history when properly maintained, but annuals should include a thorough gear inspection.
+Retractable gear and high-performance handling.
+The 210 requires high-performance and complex endorsements.
+The hydraulically actuated gear has a reliable service history when properly maintained, but every annual should include a thorough gear inspection.

 IFR platform.
-The 210 is a capable IFR platform.
-Good useful load margins, reasonable approach speeds, and a stable instrument platform make it a sensible choice for instrument-rated owners flying in varied weather.
-Later models came well-equipped from the factory with dual nav/comm and autopilot provisions.
+Good useful-load margins, a stable instrument platform, and reasonable approach speeds make the 210 a sensible choice for instrument-rated owners.
+Later models came well equipped from the factory with dual nav/comm and autopilot provisions.

 Trade-offs

 - Maintenance complexity.
-Hydraulic retractable gear, bladder fuel tanks, and a high-performance engine make this a genuinely complex aircraft to maintain.
-Budget $2,000–4,000+ for annuals on a well-kept example; more if gear or bladder work is needed.
+Hydraulic retractable gear, bladder fuel tanks, and a high-performance engine make the 210 a genuinely complex aircraft to maintain.
+A well-kept example runs $2,000 to $4,000 or more at annual, higher if gear or bladder work is needed.

 - Bladder tanks.
 Fuel bladders deteriorate with age and disuse.
-Replacement runs $5,000–10,000 for the pair and is a leading source of pre-purchase surprises.
+Replacement runs $5,000 to $10,000 for the pair and is a leading source of pre-purchase surprises.
 Inspect carefully.

-- Early vs. late models.
+- Early versus late models.
 Pre-1967 210s have strut-braced wings, lighter useful loads, and older systems.
-Most buyers focus on the 210N and 210R (1979–1986), which command a price premium but offer the most refined ownership experience.
+Most buyers focus on the 210N and 210R, which command a premium but offer the most refined ownership experience.

 See Also

-- Riley Super P210 — pressurized Centurion derivative; adds cabin pressurization for high-altitude operations
+- Riley Super P210 – pressurized Centurion derivative for high-altitude comfort without supplemental oxygen.
+Compare

 Technical Specifications